-- Where do they access new information?
+- Can they access my information?

 - What are their preferred communications channels?

-2. Think strategically
+2. Think About Strategy

 - Business fit – how does this strategy fit with wider company goals?
 Link your strategy to company KPIs and demonstrate wider ROI (such as joining up departments or improving cross-division collaboration).